A-MAK15/100-Days-Of-Python-Code/README.md

 The program for this day was to develop a blackjack game that would allow a user to play with the computer.
 The functionality of this game includes some of the main rules while omitting some features.

+## Day 12
+This project was about allowing a user to guess the number that is randomly generated, if they guessed incorrect, they would be informed if their guess was high or low, these guesses will continue up until the number of attempts are depleted or the number guessed is correct.

+## Day 13 and 14